George Washington University welcomes graduates back for first in-person commencement since pandemic

-But the university had promised to bring the 2020 and 2021 graduates back for an event when it was possible.
+But the university had promised to bring back the 2020 and 2021 graduates for an event when it was possible.
 Attendees wore masks and had to show proof coronavirus vaccination.

 With the Capitol as a backdrop, students took group selfies with peers they hadn’t seen in person for months.
 Standing in line before the official ceremony started, some graduates met classmates for the first time after a year of virtual classes together.

 Ivan Gray, 67, said that a virtual ceremony wasn’t enough for him.
 He wanted to see his son, who finished a degree in computer science this year, graduate and have that personal moment with him.
-“This is a once in a lifetime event,” he said.
+“This is a once-in-a-lifetime event,” he said.

 Graduate Kathy Mulkerin, 41, who majored in paralegal studies, said the day was a special moment for her and her family.
-Because of the safety precautions the university implemented, she felt safe enough to travel from Washington State and bring her teenager son to celebrate her graduation with her, Mulkerin said.
+Because of the safety precautions the university implemented, she felt safe enough to travel from Washington state and bring her teenage son to celebrate her graduation with her, Mulkerin said.

 “This is a privilege, and I don’t take this lightly,” she said.

 Dede Dolkar, 27, who earned a master’s degree in engineering management, traveled from New York with her family.
-She said she had dreamed of bringing her family from New York to show them D.C. and the university where she worked hard to get her degree.
-Coming back for the ceremony gave her a breath of fresh air and a sense of normalcy again.
+She said she had dreamed of showing them D.C. and the university where she worked hard to get her degree.
+Coming back for the ceremony gave her a breath of fresh air and a sense of normalcy.

 Sydney Davis, 26, who earned a master’s in public health, has been waiting for her parents to see her graduate.
 “I just wanted my parents to get the opportunity to see me all dressed up around other people in a real graduation, ” Davis said.

-Evelyn Carballo, 50, a Salvadoran immigrant from Maryland, said a virtual ceremony could not replace the joy and pride of seeing her daughter, a first generation college graduate, stand on the National Mall wearing the colors of the university.
+Evelyn Carballo, 50, a Salvadoran immigrant from Maryland, said a virtual ceremony could not replace the joy and pride of seeing her daughter, a first-generation college graduate, stand on the Mall wearing the colors of the university.

 She said her daughter’s hard work getting a degree in business could also send a message of hope to other families who have just settled in the United States.